demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

      submitUpdates ctx
 ```

-We are using the term `follower` to represent the current logged in user and `following user` to represent the user that the logged in user about to follow.
+We are using the term `follower` to represent the current logged in user and the `following user` to represent the user that the logged in user about to follow.

 ### Subscribing to the User Feed

-The second task is subscribing to the user feed, so that the follower will be getting the tweets from the users he/she is following.
+The second task is subscribing to the user feed so that the follower will be getting the tweets from the users he/she is following.

 As we did for [notifying a new tweet]({{< relref "adding-user-feed.md#notifying-new-tweet">}}), let's create a new module `GetStream` and add the `subscribe` function.